azure-ad-b2c/siem/README.md

 ### Failed Sign-Ins

-This reports shows failed sign-ins by the users over the past x days.The deafult days is set to 90 days i-e```90d``` which you can change to match your needs.
+This reports shows failed sign-ins by the users over the past x days.
+The deafult days is set to 90 days i-e ```90d```, which you can change to match your needs.

 ```
 SigninLogs